China revokes 3 Wall Street Journal reporters' press credentials | DW | 19.02.2020

 The move comes just a day after the US announced it would begin treating five Chinese news outlets as foreign embassies.

+The Journal reported that deputy bureau chief Josh Chin and reporter Chao Deng, both US nationals, as well as reporter Philip Wen, an Australian, had been ordered to leave the country within five days.

-China's Foreign Ministry spokesman Geng Shuang on Wednesday said the headline in the editorial piece was "racially discriminatory," and that the paper had refused to apologize or investigate those responsible.
+China's Foreign Ministry spokesman Geng Shuang on Wednesday slammed the headline as being racist, and said the paper had refused to apologize or investigate those responsible.

+"The editors used such a racially discriminatory title, triggering indignation and condemnation among the Chinese people and

 lc/stb (Reuters, AP)